Sunday, October 17, 2021

 From there, we went to the Waitrose & Partners on Oxford Street.

 From the refrigerator of the wine section, we snagged an affordable £5.99 bottle of French rosé, as a gift for the friend we intended to see within an hour.
 As a Londoner, Alastair Macaulay was thrilled to see us again.
-He recently retired after a long career.
-He was the Chief Dance Critic at The Times as well as the Chief Theatre Critic at the Financial Times.
+He recently retired after a long career in NYC as the Chief Dance Critic at The Times as well as the Chief Theatre Critic at the Financial Times.
 In 2007, he accepted a lucrative job in the USA (therefore with half the vacation time) as Chief Dance Critic of The New York Times.
-We befriended each other at Lincoln Center.
+Years ago, we befriended each other at Lincoln Center, and he was drawn to our affable American charm.
 Knowing that we were in his city, he cordially invited us to his home.
 Few people have that honor.

 At Oxford Street, we descended to the Underground.
 Drastically unlike NYC, we rarely waited more than a few minutes for a subway to arrive at any station.
 It was also uplifting to know that whenever we asked a transit employee for help, they helped.